So, you know you want to be a freelance blogger.

 Luana Spinetti is an Italy-based freelance blogger and artist who has started her freelance career while still an Art and Computer Science student.
-She couldn’t make it without extensive time management and planning, something that led her to offer a FREE Daily Planner for student freelancers to download and put to use.

 “My first freelance blogging client came from an Italian webmaster forum I frequented in 2008.
 After years of personal blogging and sponsored posts, I felt I needed a challenge.
 I started writing about SEO for Geek.com and I quickly grew a passion for writing guides and small tutorials.
 I got my first English-speaking blogging client in 2011, Bosmol.com, who also covered everything from SEO to marketing and social media guides.

 If you are a newbie blogger, start by tapping your networks and the online media you frequent more often — you are likely to find your first client where you already have a good reputation.
 Starting locally is an even better idea, especially if you want to cover a niche where you are more likely to find experts for in your area.

 Also, make sure you build a portfolio of clips from day one, even if your first clips are your own blog posts and guest posts.
 Your next client will want to see what kind of experience you have and how well-received your past content by the audience.”

 Alexandria Gunn commonly writes under her maiden name Alexandria Ingham, as she started writing before getting married.
 She is a Glasgow freelance blogger, writer, and Weight Watchers leader in training.
 Her job is a highlight of her life, because she gets to follow her passion, especially when it comes to writing on her own blogs or creating her own eBooks.
 While she loves helping others become freelance writers and make money from their writing, she also loves to share updates on history and offer tips for weight loss.